-The five year integrated degree programme is designed for ten semesters, or five years with multiple entry and exit options.
+The undergraduate degree programme is designed for eight semesters, or four years with multiple entry and exit options.

 6.1 Major and Minor disciplines

 Major discipline is the discipline or subject of main focus and the degree will be awarded in that discipline.
 Students should secure the prescribed number of credits (about 50% of total credits) through core courses in the major discipline.